 Note, however, that the procedure in that Chapter and discussed here does not cover the appointment of a guardian advocate over an individual with developmental disabilities.
 Different rules cover those individuals.

 A guardian does not necessarily need to be one person.
-It is possible that an institution, such as a nonprofit corporation or bank trust department, can also serve as a guardian for a ward.
+It is possible that an institution, such as a nonprofit corporation or bank trust department, can also serve as a guardian for the award.

 Any person who is an adult and a resident of Florida can serve as a guardian in Florida.
 The guardian can be related or not related to the potential ward.
 Also, relatives of a ward who do not reside in Florida can in most circumstances serve as a guardian.